WilliamSease/spotify-95/README.md

 ## Install

-I'm working on getting releases up.
-For now, clone this repository, run npm install && npm run package, and you'll have an executable in the build folder.
+Releases are up for Linux.
+Anyone else, clone this repository, run npm install && npm run package, and you'll have an executable in the build folder.

 ## Screens